A graduate student was studying free radical halogenation reactio... | Channels for Pearson+

 11. Radical Reactions Radical Stability

 A graduate student was studying free radical halogenation reactions.
 She added NBS to a solution of 3-methylcyclopent-1-ene and irradiated the mixture with a sunlight lamp.
 After all of the added NBS was consumed, she found that the reaction resulted in four different isomeric products of the formula C6H9Br.
-Assuming that a Br radical initiates the reaction by abstracting an H atom, write chemical equations and draw the structures of four different radicals.
+Rank the four allylic radicals that produce the four isomeric products.

 A graduate student was studying free radical halogenation reactions.
 She added NBS to a solution of 3-methylcyclopent-1-ene and irradiated the mixture with a sunlight lamp.
 After all of the added NBS was consumed, she found that the reaction resulted in four different isomeric products of the formula C6H9Br.
-Assuming that a Br radical initiates the reaction by abstracting an H atom, write chemical equations and draw the structures of four different radicals.
+Rank the four allylic radicals that produce the four isomeric products.

 ANSWERS OPTIONS